 10. Use Water

+Did you know that water therapy is said to be as effective as IV narcotics for labor pain?
+It’s THAT good.
 Water can do wonders for your pain in labor.
 Warm water helps relieve tension and allows you to focus on the warmth of the water rather than the pain of the contraction.
 It also stimulates your body to produce endorphins which in turn promotes relaxation.

 The great news is, you've got options!
 You can soak in the tub, stand in the shower, or use the shower head to focus the water on your belly or back.